pujitm/WebApp-MBTA/README.md

 This is the base repo for MBTA project.
 Please read [instructions](instructions.md).

-notes on mbta api usage
+notes on mbta api usage/instructions

-my first instinct was that making an api call everytime we want to find the nearest station is way overkill because stations dont change all that often. then i ran the stops endpoint and got a 10mb response in return, which pissed me off cuz thats poor design it's way better to do some data pre-processing to make things efficient.
+my first instinct was that making an api call everytime we want to find the nearest station is way overkill because stations dont change all that often. then i ran the `stops` endpoint and got a 10mb response in return, which upset me cuz thats poor design.

+It's way better to do some data pre-processing to make things efficient.

-hence the static json files
+- hence the static json files
-more memory on server is cheaper than bandwidth (in most cases)
+- more memory on server is cheaper than bandwidth (in most cases)

 ## Part 2